What To Choose? Freshwater vs Saltwater Pearls

 The shine, luster, and color of the pearl, is dictated by the nacre quality.
 A good pearl should be smooth and free of imperfections.
 But it doesn’t necessarily have to be round, it could be oval, or have a slightly irregular shape.

 Freshwater vs Saltwater Pearls

 There are to main types of pearls, freshwater and saltwater pearls, and there are subtle differences between the two.

 Freshwater Pearls are softer than the classic saltwater pearl, and they are the most affordable version of pearls that you can buy.
 But just because they are affordable, doesn’t mean that they are not still rather beautiful.
-You can get a huge variation in freshwater pearls, coming in a wide range of baroque shapes, shades and lusters.
-They come in white and pastel colours, many with gorgeous rainbow sheens, and commonly range from 5mm to 12mm in diameter, but even larger freshwater pearls have been discovered.
+You can get a huge variation in freshwater pearls, coming in a wide range of baroque shapes, shades, and lusters.
+They come in white and pastel colors, many with gorgeous rainbow sheens, and commonly range from 5mm to 12mm in diameter, but even larger freshwater pearls have been discovered.

 There are several different types of Saltwater Pearls and each of them has their own merits and beauty.

 The Akoya Pearl (produced in the Akoya mollusk) has been the more classic pearl of choice for the last 100 years, and are found and grown off the coast of Japan and Chine.
 They tend to be the well recognized white and round pearl, with a high shine luster, but in rare cases, they can have baroque shapes and even silver/blue and gold colors.
-The size of the akoya pearl, usually ranges from 4 to 10mm and take around 18 months to grow to their full size.
+The size of the Akoya pearl usually ranges from 4 to 10mm and take around 18 months to grow to their full size.